sonnht1409/capstone-etours/README.md

             {
               tourInstanceID: int,
               coachID: int,
-              userList: array of UserID (if null or empty mean send to all tourist) }
+              userList: array of UserID (if null or empty mean send to all tourist),
+              message: string
+              senderID: int
+            }
      }